jobcloud/php-kafka-lib/UPGRADE.md

 ```

 ## Producer control improvements
-Producer used to poll all events after `produce`, now per default only one (non-blocking)
+Producer used to poll all events after `produce`, now per default only one
 non-blocking poll call will be triggered after `produce`.
 We have added the following new functions:
 - `syncProduce` - waits indefinitely for an event to be polled